Skip to main content

 Anaconda (~/.conda)

 You may notice that your .conda folder is large.
 This folder stores your conda environments.
 Anaconda comes with a handy command to clean up unneeded packages and caches.
-To run it, get on a compute node, load anaconda, and then run the clean command:
+You can use the command below to run the cleanup process on a compute node:

 If this doesn't clean up enough, you may want to delete any unneeded environments.
 First, you may want to see which environments are taking up the most space.
 Unfortunately, this is not trivial since data for environments are split between two locations.
 Packages installed with pip will be placed in ~/.conda/envs/<env-name>, where as conda packages will be placed in ~/.conda/pkgs and shared between any conda environment that needs it.